-In an inscription known as the Res Gestae, Augustus described his position within the Roman constitution thus: "I stood before all in rank, but I had power no greater than those who were my colleagues in any magistracy."
+In an inscription known as the Res Gestae Divi Augusti, Augustus described his position within the Roman constitution thus: "I stood before all in rank, but I had power no greater than those who were my colleagues in any magistracy."
 What did Augustus mean by this?
-Was he being entirely honest?
+When answering this question, you should consider the means by which the first emperor achieved his dominance over the Roman state.